CPT-odd Photon in Vacuum-Orthogonal Model: The CPT-odd Extension of Photon Sector

-Concisely, the coefficient space for CPT-odd photon sector of {\it nm}SME can be one of the following subspaces: one with conventional solutions, one with birefringent solutions and one with no physical solutions.
-For later convenience, we denote these coefficients subspaces with $\hat{k}_{AF}^{(cn)}$, $\hat{k}_{AF}^{(bf)}$, and $\hat{k}_{AF}^{(np)}$ where $cn$, $bf$, and $np$ refer to nature of resultant polarization vectors: conventional, birefringent, and nonphysical, respectively.
+Concisely, the generic coefficient space for nonrenormalizable CPT-odd extension of photon sector can be divided into three parts as in \reft{\ref{Table-cscops}}.
+Any analysis with a definite set of nonzero $\hat{k}_{AF}$ coefficients, depending on the relation between the components of the coefficients, necessarily falls into one of these three groups: One with conventional solutions, one with birefringent solutions and one which is not analyzed in this paper.
+For later convenience, we denote these coefficient subspaces with $\hat{k}_{AF}^{(cn)}$, $\hat{k}_{AF}^{(bf)}$, and $\hat{k}_{AF}^{(na)}$ where $cn$, $bf$, and $na$ refer to nature of resultant polarization vectors: conventional, birefringent, and not analyzed, respectively.

-That physical solutions of photon field do exist vetoes the possibility $\hat{k}_{AF}=\hat{k}_{AF}^{(np)}$; hence, it is merely considered for completeness.
-The results are summarized in \reft{\ref{Table-cscops}}.
+It should also be noted that the conditions that define the coefficient subspaces and any conclusions drawn from them are not valid at all observer frames.
+This is because the components of LVT are mixed up under observer transformations, i.e., $\hat{k}_{AF}$ transforms as a four vector under observer Lorentz transformation.
+Therefore, one should not view \reft{\ref{Table-cscops}} as an invariantly valid classification of all possible $\hat{k}_{AF}$, but instead as a tool to deduce the properties of the modified photon after a specific observer frame and nonzero components of LVT are selected.

+There may be a subtle point that the conditions of having zero components for $\hat{k}_{AF}$ would be ambiguous.
+Does requiring zero components for $\hat{k}_{AF}$ in one helicity basis lead to a null $\hat{k}_{AF}$ in another basis?
+Since basis vectors are dependent on the photon direction which is arbitrary in a priori chosen observer frame of any analysis, one can change the basis vectors by choosing different photon directions, which is equivalent to the so-called particle Lorentz transformations.
+However, unlike under observer Lorentz transformations, $\hat{k}_{AF}$ do not transform as four vector under particle Lorentz transformations; instead, it transforms as set of scalars.
+Therefore, assumption of some zero $\hat{k}_{AF}$ components regardless of photon momentum direction is unambiguous and valid.